-How Do Your Use Soy Curls?
+How Do Use Soy Curls?

-For this recipe, I rehydrate them with boiling water, but when I use them in slow cooker or Instant Pot recipes, I usually put them in dry with extra liquid to save time and effort.
+For this recipe, I rehydrate them with boiling water, but when I use them in a slow cooker or Instant Pot recipes, I usually put them in dry with extra liquid to save time and effort.

 How Do You Make Vegan Southern Style Air Fryer Soy Curls?

-First pour hot water over the soy curls.
+First, pour hot water over the soy curls.
 In 5 to 10 minutes, they are plump, rehydrated, and ready to go.
-Some people soak them in broth, but in this recipe I add flavor through the delicious coating.
+Some people soak them in broth, but in this recipe, I add flavor through the delicious coating.

-Next you drain the excess water off.
+Next, you drain the excess water off.
 I use a strainer and press on it with a wooden spoon to get out more liquid.

-Even after you drain the soy curls, there will be enough moisture to hold on the coating.
+Even after you drain the soy curls, there will be enough moisture to hold on to the coating.
 Sometimes some of the coating soaks up some liquid and makes little crunchies separate from the soy curl.
 These are great on salads.